Creating a map

-- hold down the Alt/option key and double-click on the selected object while in MAXQDA,
+- hold down the Alt key (Windows) or the ⌥ key (macOS) and double-click on the selected object while in MAXQDA,

-- click on the element with the right mouse button and select the Insert in map option from the context menu, or
+- click on the element with the right mouse button and select the Insert into Map option from the context menu, or

 - drag and drop the element into the map with the left mouse button.

 The selected element is inserted into the drawing area at the next free point as viewed from the top left.